 Proposed projects must:

-- Bring together researchers with divergent ideological orientations, perspectives, and methodological priors to deepen our understanding and suggest ways forward on areas where debate is stagnant or polarized.
+- Bring together researchers with divergent ideological orientations, perspectives, and/or methodological priors to deepen our understanding and suggest ways forward on areas where debate is stagnant and/or polarized.

-- Share their research and findings with policy makers, the public, and political science faculty and students in ways that encourage interaction and engagement.
+- Share their research and findings with policy makers, stakeholders, and the general public.

 RPCI applications must include the following components: